jmoyson/coldr/README.md

 Instant fake campaign preview.
 No setup, no key, just proof it works.

+## Requirements

+- Node.js 18 or newer (the CLI checks this at startup and guides you to upgrade if needed).
+- A Resend API key (optional for preview and dry-run, but required for sending real emails).

 ## Want to send your own?

 Init a campaign: